Adams-Catlin Professor of Economics Emeritus

 |Title||Adams-Catlin Professor of Economics, Emeritus|

-In the recent past, David served on several Maine and New England advisory bodies: the Maine House Speaker's Tax Reform Advisory Commission (2002); the Governor's Steering Committee on Natural Resource-based Industries (2004-06); the Gulf of Maine Council's Sustainable Tourism Committee (2003-06); the Maine Department of Conservatin's Green Infrastructure Task Force (2006); the Governor's Council on Maine's Quality of Place (advisor, 2007-08); and the New England Governors' Blue Ribbon Commission on Land Conservation (Maine scientific advisor, 2009-10).
+David was a founding board member of the Maine Center for Economic Policy (MECEP), a non-partisan public policy think tank.
+From 2004 to 2010 he directed MECEP’s Spreading Prosperity to All of Maine project (see publications list at www.mecep.org ).
+In the recent past, David served on several Maine and New England advisory bodies: the Maine House Speaker’s Tax Reform Advisory Commission (2002); the Governor’s Steering Committee on Natural Resource-based Industries (2004-06); the Gulf of Maine Council’s Sustainable Tourism Committee (2003-06); the Maine Department of Conservation’s Green Infrastructure Task Force (2006); the Governor’s Council on Maine’s Quality of Place (advisor, 2007-08); and the New England Governors’ Blue Ribbon Commission on Land Conservation (Maine scientific advisor, 2009-10).

-A sample of David's recent publications includes a monograph, Amenity Investments and Tourism Destination Development (Maine Center for Economic Policy 2010); a journal article, "Prospects for a Rural Population Rebound: Can Quality of Place Lure In-migrants?"
-(Maine Policy Review 2010); and a newspaper op-ed, "More to tourism than marketing and mottoes," Bangor Daily News 2011).
+Recent publications include “Maine Woods Discovery: Launching a Tourism Quality Label” (Bangor Daily News 2014); “Consumer Support for a Maine Woods Tourism Quality Label” (with Harold Daniel, Maine Policy Review 2012); Amenity Investments and Tourism Destination Development (Maine Center for Economic Policy 2010); and “Prospects for a Rural Population Rebound: Can Quality of Place Lure In-migrants?”
+(Maine Policy Review 2010).

 PhD in Economics, Yale University (1971)

 Thesis: The Public Sector as Stimulus of Innovation in African Smallholder

 BA in International Affairs, Princeton University, Woodrow Wilson School (1965)